Hymns from the Rig Veda

 Profuse words of praise we offer you.
 (Rig Veda I.180.1)

-O Rudra, through the cures administered
+O Rudra, through the cures administered by you,

 may we pass through a hundred winters.